pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 remoteAddr | Client address
 acceptorHost | Server address that the client used

 Pinpoint finds caller-callee relation between nodes using *acceptorHost*.
 In most cases, *acceptorHost* is identical to *endPoint*.
-However, the address the client sent the request to may sometimes be different from the address the server received the request (proxy).
+However, the address which client sent the request to, may sometimes be different from the address the server received the request (proxy).
 To handle such cases, you have to record the actual address the client used to send the request to as *acceptorHost*.
 Normally, the client plugin will have added this address into the request message along with the transaction data.

 Moreover, you must also use the span id issued and sent by the previous node.